Corporate and Regulatory

 Statement of anti money laundering policy

-It is Leading Locally Limited’s policy to ensure that our company, its senior management and all of our company’s employees are committed to complying with all legislation and appropriate guidelines designed to combat money laundering activity, the funding of terrorism or criminal activity in the jurisdiction in which we operate.
+It is Lolly Global Limited’s policy to ensure that our company, its senior management and all of our company’s employees are committed to complying with all legislation and appropriate guidelines designed to combat money laundering activity, the funding of terrorism or criminal activity in the jurisdiction in which we operate.

-For any queries relating to Know Your Customer (KYC), Anti Money Laundering (AML) and Counter Terrorism Financing (CTF) compliance, please e-mail us on [email protected].
-For other ways to get in touch, please see our website at www.leadinglocally.com.
+For any queries relating to Know Your Customer (KYC), Anti Money Laundering (AML) and Counter Terrorism Financing (CTF) compliance, please e-mail us on email@example.com.
+For other ways to get in touch, please see our website at www.lolly.life.

 - Take reasonable steps to establish the identity of any person or company for whom it is proposed to provide any services where applicable